wlav/cppyy/doc/source/philosophy.rst

 gaps and covers use cases not available through other binders.
 This document explains some of the design choices made and the thinking behind the implementations of those features.
+It's categorized as "philosophy" because a lot of it is open to interpretation.
-Its purpose is to help you decide whether cppyy covers your use cases and binding requirements.
+Its main purpose is simply to help you decide whether cppyy covers your use cases and binding requirements, before committing any time to :ref:`trying it out <starting>`.

 Run-time v.s. compile-time